Silicondust/bsxmlfmt/README.md

 Removes unnecessary whitespace within *existing* lines while preserving the original layout and minimizing diffs.

+Doesn't split existing lines into multiple lines.
+For example comments on the same line are preserved.

+Doesn't combine existing lines into one line.
+For example any existing one-attribute-per-line formatting is preserved.

 Indentation can be set to 'tab' or a specified number of spaces.

 Empty lines are removed.